tytydraco/yessleep/out/As_part_of_a_federal_investigation_I_answered_an_advertisement_to_participate_in_a_new_kind_of_extreme_haunt_Ive_returned_with_a_warning.md

 Management brought up a skeleton key at their request and let them inside the locked penthouse, which was empty, but there were signs of fairly recent habitation - like a plate of food in the microwave, still warm to the touch.
 That said, the luxurious, multi-story condo was apparently “*a goddamned icebox”*.

 *“Sure, it was the middle of the summer, so it made sense to have the A/C on, but the place was* ***painfully*** *cold.
 The frigid air bit and clawed at our skin.
-That said, we checked the air conditioning, and found it to be turned off.
+We checked the air conditioning and, strangely, found it to be turned off.
 So, why then did it feel like we were slogging through some freezing tundra?
 It was an anomaly,”* he remarked.

 The deeper the officers went, the more anomalies they encountered.